ma-compbio/LDGM/README.md

   a) simulation results
   b) validation on GTEx data
   c) BRCA data analysis.
   Codes are written by Dechao Tian.
-See folder "Codes"
+See folder "Codes".
 4) Data for validation and analysis.
-See folder "Data"
+See folder "Data".